-When my daughter was about 8 years old, my mom came to visit, and she brought with her a disposable film camera, which she quickly filled with images of her grandkids.
+When my daughter was about eight years old, my mom came to visit and brought a disposable film camera, which she quickly filled with images of her grandkids.
 When my daughter asked to see the photos, my mom explained that she had to develop the roll and order prints.
-My daughter looked confused so I explained that with the film we can't see the photos right away.
-We have to wait until the camera can't take any more pictures, then take it to CVS, where they will "develop" the film with chemicals, then create printed photos.
-Sometimes we can get the pictures right way and sometimes we have to wait a few days.
-Her question was "do we still have to pay even if the pictures are bad".
+My daughter looked confused, so I explained that we couldn't see the photos immediately.
+We have to wait until the camera can't take any more pictures, then take it to the photo lab, where they will "develop" the film with chemicals and create prints.
+Sometimes, we can get the printed photos in a few hours, and sometimes we must wait a few days.
+She asked, "Do we still have to pay even if the pictures are bad?".
 Yes, I said.
 Her retort, "That's stupid!".

-The last time I shot a roll of film was 1999, shortly after my first child was born.
+The last time I shot a roll of film was in 1999, shortly after my first child was born.
 My first attempt at shooting film after all these years was mostly a failure.
-But I persist and recently completed shooting a 35mm roll of Ilford HP5 Plus 400 in my Pentax P3 using a rubber band to hold the film door shut.
+But I persisted and recently completed shooting a 35mm roll of Ilford HP5 Plus 400 in my Pentax P3 using a rubber band to hold the film door shut.
 The images below are from that roll.

 I mailed two rolls of film to be processed at The Darkroom in San Clemente, California.
 The Darkroom develops colour print (C-41), slide (E-6) and Black & White in 35mm and other formats and provides prints and/or negative scans.

 giant prints.
-I ordered no prints but opted for the Super Scans and access to online gallery to download the scanned images.
+I ordered no prints but opted for the Super Scans and access to the online gallery to download the scanned images.
 Developing and scanning my roll of Ilford HP5 Plus 400 costs me $20 before shipping and handling.

-If you want to see how to properly shoot Ilford HP5 Plus 400 see Jim Grey's post on
+If you want to see how to shoot Ilford HP5 Plus 400 properly, see Jim Grey's post on

 Shooting Ilford HP5 Plus.